mvs-develop/dev.bitshares.works/docs/development/apps/create_test_local_wallet.rst

 .. tip::
   After this point, you can issue any command available to the cli-wallet (:ref:`Wallet APIs <wallet-api-calls>`) or construct your own transaction manually.

-  - If you have already a BitShares account, you can look up the account balance information.
+  - If you have already a DNA account, you can look up the account balance information.
 For example, unlocked >>> ``list_account_balances your-account-name``
   - If you want to get more detailed information, use **gethelp()**.
 For example, unlocked >> ``gethelp "list_account_balances"``